krishnanlab/teaching/2019-spring_compbio/README.md

 3. A presentation (slides) that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

 There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
-Post this description in a profile that lets your classmates know you. **TBD**
+Post this description in a profile that lets your classmates know you.
+Project profile due **Wed, Jan 16**.
 2. Discuss with Arjun (and any other PI) and read recent papers.
-Describe project ideas. **TBD**
+Briefly describe project ideas.
+Project topic due **Fri, Feb 01**.
-3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references). **TBD**
+3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
+Project pre-proposal due **Wed, Fri 08**.
-4. Write 4-page proposal describing project goals, division of work, milestones, datasets, and challenges. **TBD**
+4. Write 5-page proposal describing project goals, division of work, milestones, datasets, and challenges.
+Project proposal due **Wed, Feb 20**.
-5. Review and discuss proposals (NIH review format). **TBD**
+5. Review proposals.
+Discuss proposal with Arjun.
+Reviews due **Fri, Mar 01**.
+6. Mid-course project presentations on **Mon, Mar 11**, **Wed, Mar 13**, and **Fri, Mar 15**.
-6. Address peer evaluations, revise aims, scope, list of final goals & deliverables. **TBD** (note: due after presentation).
+7. Address peer evaluations, revise aims, scope, list of final goals & deliverables.
+Meet with Arjun.
+Response is due 3 days after mid-course presentation: **Thr, Mar 14**, **Sat, Mar 16**, or **Mon, Mar 18**.
-7. Continue making substantial progress on proposed milestones.
-Write outline/first-draft of final report.
-Meet Arjun to discuss all results and get feedback on the draft. **TBD**
+8. Continue making substantial progress on proposed milestones.
+Write the first-draft of final report.
+Meet Arjun to discuss all results and get feedback on the draft.
+Mid-course project report due **Fri, Mar 29**.
-8. Complete milestones, finalize results, figures, write-up in conference publication format.
-As part of the report, comment on your overall project experience. **TBD**
+9. Complete milestones, finalize results, figures, write-up in conference publication format.
+As part of the report, comment on your overall project experience.
+Final project report due **Fri, Apr 26**.
-9. Final project presentations will take place on the **TBD** and **TBD**.
+10. Final project presentations will take place on **Mon, Apr 29**.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-spring_compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]